zenika-open-source/promote-open-source-project/README.md

 <summary>💪 Highlight strong points of your project </summary>
 <p>

-> Identify your project strengths and make sure visitors see them at first.
+> Identify your project strengths and make sure visitors see them first.

 </p>
 </details>